hashicorp/terraform-azurerm-hcp-consul/examples/hcp-vm-demo/README.md

 **Warning**: This instance, by default, is publicly accessible on port 8080 and 8081, make sure to delete it when done.

-The EC2 applications be accessed via the `hashicups_url` output, providing URL to the demo app.
+The Azure VM applications be accessed via the `hashicups_url` output, providing URL to the demo app.